 Lara Stone was created in 2016 on the beautiful Sunshine Coast in Queensland, Australia.
 Our team is made up of a small group of women who are passionate about working together towards a sustainable future in the fashion industry.
 We recommend that each of our garments be worn, shared, repaired and loved for a long time.
-Therefore we take time to ensure all garments are made to a high standard.
-To do this, we choose superior, natural fibres from companies using sustainable practices, employ local seamstresses to manufacture all of our garments and incorporate remnants left at the end of our collections into our one-off art pieces.
+We therefore take time to create enduring garments with natural fibres from companies using sustainable practices, employ local seamstresses to manufacture all of our garments and incorporate remnants left at the end of our collections into our one-off art pieces.

-Our label is currently inspired by Australian history, botany and landforms,
+Our label is currently inspired by the beautiful, and unique Australian landscape.

 FABRICS USED IN THE COLLECTION

 - ORGANIC COTTON

 - RECYCLED MATERIALS

 All the naturally dyed garments in the collection are coloured in the Lara Stone open-aired studio with 100% natural dyes.
 While on adventure in the Australian bush, Lara collects native Australian flora from which plant dyes and pigments are coaxed.

 Lara has been experimenting with a mixture of ancient and modern natural dyeing techniques over the last decade to extract natural colours sourced from native Australian flora and minerals.
 All natural dyed garments are unique, each one the result of an enchanting process of alchemical dying techniques that Lara employs.

 It is not possible for Lara Stone to naturally dye all of the fabrics and it has become necessary to purchase coloured linens that are conventionally dyed.
 We have sourced linens that are certified Oeko-Tex 100.
 Please look up the Oeko Tex website for details on this certification here: